Student Group Resource Guide

 Paying People for Contract Services - ANNOUNCEMENT: All student groups planning to host an event that includes a contracted service (a persone providing a specialized service such as a guest speaker, referee, contest judge, d.j., graphic designer, etc.) MUST fill out a Statement of Work Form and provide a W-9 PRIOR to the event.
 The ASUM Office Manager must receive the necessary documentation in advance of the service being performed or payment cannot be guaranteed.

 The University has clear guidelines and procedures for making payments to individuals who are hired by a student group to provide a service.
 Payment requests for persons, whether students, UM faculty or staff, coaches, independent contractors, guest speakers, referees, contest judges, etc. require additional paperwork and extra time to process.
 Depending on the situation, an individual may need to be hired by The University as a student employee or temporary classified staff.
 The ASUM Office Manager will need plenty of advance notice to make arrangements and process such transactions.

 Here are examples of situations when student groups might make payments to individuals.
 An example of the corresponding required paperwork is also included:

 • Independent Contractors are individuals who are not students or employees of the University that have some form of expertise and provide their services for a limited period of time, such as a DJ, referee, graphic designer, guest speaker, or contest judge.
-There are two forms that need to be submitted to the ASUM Office Manager, the Statement of Work form completed by the group and the W-9 form completed and signed by the Independent Contractor.
-These documents need to be submitted at least two weeks before the independent contractor performs services for the student group.
+Two forms must be submitted to the ASUM Office Managerin advance; the Statement of Work form completed by the group and the W-9 form completed and signed by the Independent Contractor.
+These documents must be submitted at least two weeks before the independent contractor performs services for the student group.

 • Students who are to be paid for providing a service must be hired by The University and are paid through ASUM’s student payroll.
 Contact the ASUM Office Manager about the required paperwork.